ksarkies/XBee-Acquisition/XBee-firmware/README.md

 3. Transmit count and battery voltage.
 4. Request any pending configuration instructions from the master.

+The code uses an error checking protocol to ensure that data is transmitted reliably.
+When woken by the WDT, it transmits the watermeter count and waits for an acknowledgement with a checksum of its transmitted data.
+If no response comes, or a response in error, or the base station reports an error, it will repeat the transmission up to three times before giving up.
+Only when no errors have been detected will it reset the watermeter count.
+The base station is responsible for its own involvement in this protocol.

+Options are provided for the base station to send commands to change parameters in the remote unit.
+This must be sent BEFORE the acknowledgement otherwise the remote unit will return to sleep once it has received a good response.

 The code is written to allow several AVR microcontroller types and currently supports ATMega168, ATTiny4313 and ATTiny841, the latter selected for the watermeter.